Nona9614/spreadsheet-light/README.md

 // Checks if the parsed content is a table like object spreadsheet.isTable == true;
-// The string that represents the CSV, using the last
-// text format when this element was created to create a clean
-// representation that can be stored in a file to be used in programs like excel spreadsheet.toString() == "a,b\r\nc,d";
 // Wether the spreadsheet has headers spreadsheet.hasHeaders == false;
 // And what the headers are